Agbode-Milan/alx-low_level_programming/0x0A-argc_argv/README.md

-This directory will have the various codes to argc, argv.
+This readme file is dealing with the argc and argv arguments and all the codes deal with the various problems ptrovided by alx